wumm-project/Leipzig-Seminar/Wintersemester-2019/2019-12-17/README.md

 die sich im _Handeln_ jener Strukturen ("use rules", "rules are not only constraining but also enabling") bewähren müssen und befestigt werden.
-Dies sind die Formen, in denen die _Pragmatik_ zwischen den Sphären 1 und 2 vermittelt und damit _realweltliche Begriffsbildungsprozesse_ induziert bis hin zur "conceptualisation of sociotechnical landscape" that "... forms an external context that actors cannot influence in the short run".
+Dies sind die Formen, in denen die _Pragmatik_ zwischen den Sphären 1 und 2 vermittelt und damit _realweltliche Begriffsbildungsprozesse_ induziert werden bis hin zur "conceptualisation of sociotechnical landscape" that "... forms an external context that actors cannot influence in the short run".

 Damit werden die Argumentationen in (ebenda:Fig. 4 und Table 1) in ihrem